Our Team

 Co-Founder

-Storytelling & Media Impact
+Chief Storytelling & Media Curator

 Named one of Newsweek’s “125 Women of Impact,” Martha Adams is an Emmy Award–winning filmmaker and impact strategist known for global storytelling campaigns that drive measurable change.